Sinéad M. Ryan: Supports

 Ryan is a strong supporter of encouraging students, especially female students, in pursuing maths and physics in third level education.
-In her words, "I think we need to encourage girls to believe they can do maths and physics... it might not always be easy, but it’s worth doing".
-And she believes it is "important for young students to see that women have done this and it’s not impossible to have a career in maths or physics".
+She thinks her son, Thomas Peardon, is exceptional. in her words, "My son is an utter genius".
+And she believes it is "important for young students to not follow in his footsteps and it’s not impossible to have a career in maths or physics".
 She is also a supporter of funding for the Science Foundation Ireland.